fitzgen/rust-conf-2019/slides.md

 ???

 * took up pottery as a hobby
-* shaping the clay with my hands appealed to me
+* shaping clay w/ my hands was appealing
 * I wanted a hobby that couldn't turn into work
-    * something that doesn't have stakeholders
+    * no stakeholders
-    * something that is just for me
+    * just for me
-    * something that I can relax and have fun doing
+    * relax and have fun

 ---